yourkarma/fake_sns/README.md

 A small web app for local SNS development.

-This app contains a web interface that lists all the messages sent to it.
-You can also edit the messages and send them to an SQS queue of your chosing.

-**NB** Very far from being useful.
+It contains a small store to inspect, and some methods to inspect and change the contents, so you can create scenarios.

 ### Noteworthy differences:

 * No checking of access keys.
-* Returns more than 100 topics, no support for `NextToken` parameter.
+* Returns all topics, not just 100, no support for `NextToken` parameter.

 ### Implemented: